CampusIoT/datasets/SaintEynard/README.md

 ## Dataset from Requea

-The endpoint frames has been received by a Multitech gateway installed at [Refuge du Goûter](https://en.wikipedia.org/wiki/Go%C3%BBter_Hut) [Location](https://www.openstreetmap.org/search?query=Refuge%20du%20gouter#map=19/45.85108/6.83059) Altitude: 3835 meters.
+The endpoint frames has been received by two Multitech MTCDT gateways installed at [Refuge du Goûter](https://en.wikipedia.org/wiki/Go%C3%BBter_Hut) [Location](https://www.openstreetmap.org/search?query=Refuge%20du%20gouter#map=19/45.85108/6.83059) Altitude: 3835 meters.

+> `MTCD_Refuge_du_Gouter_LeftSide` is a brand-new R3 model (with SX1303 and two SX1250) isntalled at 13/01/2024.

 The distance is approximatly 109 kms in LoS (Line-of-Sight).